tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfmeshrp-api-application_listbyresourcegroup.md

 ---
-title: "List By Application Resource Group"
+title: "List By Application Service Resource Group"
 description: Provides request and parameter information that includes information about the application's services and other runtime properties.
 services: service-fabric-mesh
 author: vipul-modi